Death sentence upheld in Pennsylvania troopers' ambush

 After the ambush, Frein led authorities on a 48-day manhunt through the rugged Pocono Mountains before U.S. marshals caught him at an abandoned airplane hangar.
 The area was briefly transformed, with heavily armed federal agents and police from several states patrolling streets, combing forests and cordoning off neighborhoods

 Frein was convicted in 2017.
-He is on death row, but the most recent execution in Pennsylvania was nearly two decades ago and the state's Democratic governor effectively imposed a moratorium on executions in 2015, calling the system "ineffective, unjust and expensive."
+He is on death row, but the most recent execution in Pennsylvania was nearly two decades ago.
+The state's current Democratic governor has said he will grant a reprieve each time an execution is scheduled until the Legislature addresses problems identified in a report last year.
+Gov. Tom Wolf has called the system "ineffective, unjust and expensive."

-Gov. Tom Wolf's office has said the moratorium should continue until the Legislature addresses problems identified last year in a report by a legislative commission.